AvinandanBose/JavaNetworking/README.md

 Utility routine to check if the InetAddress is an link local address.

-Linkink Local Address: A link-local address is a unicast( one-to-one transmission ) network address , that is valid only for communications within the subnetwork that the host is connected to.
+Linkink Local Address: A link-local address is an automated selected, IPv6 unicast( one-to-one transmission ) network address , that is valid only for communications within the subnetwork that the host is connected to.
 A link-local address is required on each physical interface.